Editor's Note: This article has been updated with additional industry comment.

 The budget numbers were provided by the MoD in the wake of senior MoD and Ascent officials being quizzed by the committee last October over a near six-year delay in the full implementation of UKMFTS.

-The committee blamed several factors for the delay including the MoD’s decision to substantially reduce aircrew training numbers following big cuts to front-line squadrons; a massive reduction to the overall UKMFTS budget from a forecast £6.8 billion to £3.2 billion; and poor contractor performance by Ascent between 2008 and 2012.
+The committee blamed several factors for the delay including the MoD’s decision to substantially reduce aircrew training numbers following big cuts to the number of front-line squadrons; a massive reduction to the overall UKMFTS budget from a forecast £6.8 billion to £3.2 billion; and poor contractor performance by Ascent between 2008 and 2012.

 The parliamentarians said the MoD had taken time to resolve the issues but with contractor performance improving the training scheme is now targeting full capacity by the end of 2019.